Makk5/FortConsole/README.md

 # FortConsole

+Yes, this does work for the latest version of Fortnite, make sure you're compiling x64 and not x86 as that is the most common mistake.

+No, this does not need to be updated every update, and the rare occurrences where it does, it should be updated within 24 hours.

 A DLL that creates the UE4 console.

 Specifically made for the latest version of Fortnite, so may not work for other games.